voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 #### Understanding user permissions and access control: Explore the concept of access control in Windows systems and how PowerShell can interact with access control lists (ACLs)

-Welcome to the fourteenth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll dive into the concept of access control in Windows systems and explore how PowerShell can interact with access control lists (ACLs).
 You'll gain an understanding of how permissions are managed and how PowerShell can be used to manipulate access rights to files and directories.

 ##### Access Control and Permissions